PojavLauncherTeam/pojavlauncherteam.github.io/markdown/wiki/faq/android/RENDERERS.md

 > On iOS devices, ANGLE can provide faster performance than Holy GL4ES.

 > [!IMPORTANT]
 > As of Galdiolus release, ANGLE renderer has been removed/replaced with LTW, We highly recommend you to use LTW instead.
+Side Note: This marks ANGLE as now iOS exclusive.

 ### A screenshot of ANGLE running Minecraft 1.21.1
 ![angle](https://raw.githubusercontent.com/whal-whales/random-imgs-repo-for-stuff/refs/heads/main/Screenshot_20240922_124430_PojavLauncher%20(Minecraft%20Java%20Edition%20for%20Android).jpg)